Employee development with a focus: how to align training with business goals18 min read

 The reality is, companies need to be intentional when it comes to learning and development programs.
 Throwing free courses around, piles of books and endless subscription services will do little for your business if they’re not aligned with employee and business goals.

-By keeping your business goals top-of-mind when developing your training programs, you’ll be able to:
+By keeping your business vision and goals top-of-mind when developing your training programs, you’ll be able to:

 - Deliver training opportunities that are relevant to your employees, and that allow them to grow in ways that truly impact their job performance